xyamzw/docs/docs/guide/advanced/sso.md

 The client ID is in `Overview` at the top of the left column, find the application (client) ID, which is the client ID we need to fill in the Alist

-- We have got the client ID and secret key and fill them in the AList single sign-on configuration.
+- We have got the client ID and secret key and fill them in the OpenList single sign-on configuration.

-Remember to write and save the background parameters of AList.
+Remember to write and save the background parameters of OpenList.
 After writing and saving, you have to go back to the bottom of the personal data and there will be a button that needs to be bound, otherwise it cannot be used

 ### **Completely fill in the reference schematic**